 Patrol is the largest section within the Field Services Division.
-Patrol is made up of four shifts that work rotating schedules.
+Patrol is made up of two shifts that work rotating schedules.
 Each shift is commanded by a lieutenant, who is assisted by two sergeants.
-At full strength, there are 10 officers per shift.
+At full strength, there are 15 officers per shift.
 Officers are assigned based on experience and expertise in an attempt to provide a balance that is beneficial to the Department and the people we serve.
 If you have questions about the Patrol Section, contact the Police Department at (701) 223-1212.

 Lieutenants and sergeants for each shift are:

 Lt.
 Chad Fetzer, Sgt.
 Lyle Sinclair, Sgt.
-Kent Kaylor and Sgt.
+Kent Kaylor, Sgt.
 Cody Berger, Sgt.
 Scott Betz, Sgt.
 Brandon Rosen and Sgt.
 Del Gallagher